 Between 1976 and ’79, Daoust worked as a sound designer at the National Film Board of Canada (NFB).
 Then, in 1980, he started teaching at the music conservatories in Québec City and Montréal, where he would develop a five-year program in electroacoustic composition.
 He retired from the conservatory in 2011.

 Beside his teaching activities, Daoust has contributed to the development of an electroacoustic scene in Québec.
-He was very active in 1978 in founding and developing the first organization in the country devoted to the promotion and presentation electroacoustic music, the Association pour la création et la recherche électroacoustiques du Québec (ACREQ).
+He was very active in 1978 in founding and developing the first organization in the country devoted to the promotion and presentation of electroacoustic music, the Association pour la création et la recherche électroacoustiques du Québec (ACREQ).
 This organization presented electroacoustic concert series and events in various venues in Québec (official concert halls, public spaces, museums…).
 It also helped propagate the concept of “sound projection” across North America.
-It has used radio airwaves and participated to international tribunes, and its members have developed study programs in Québec’s professional musical training institutions.
+It has used radio airwaves and participated in international tribunes, and its members have developed study programs in Québec’s professional musical training institutions.
 The ACREQ would become a key player in the development of electroacoustic arts in Québec and Canada.

 So-called mixed music, where instrumental and electroacoustic composition learn to share the spotlight, represents a major aspect of Daoust’s œuvre.
 Valse (1981), for instrumental ensemble and fixed medium, is the starting point of a unique writing process where “nature” and “culture” cohabit through discourses that run parallel to each other instead of fusing with one another.
 Chorals ornés (2007-08, 09) follows in the footsteps of this parallel-based approach.
 Daoust’s œuvre has also been marked by a long-standing collaboration with Mimes Omnibus and its director Jean Asselin.